robtuley/world.rainchasers.com/src/new-zealand.md

 How to get there
 ----------------

-Flights into Christchurch on the South Island: the area around Auckland is better known for sea rather than whitewater kayaking.
+Fly into Christchurch on the South Island: the area around Auckland is better known for sea rather than whitewater kayaking.
 Wellington is a possible option.
 The most popular kayak hang-out is probably Murchison on the South Island.

 Transport
 ---------

-You'll need you own vehicle, but as this is a very popular kayaking destination it may be possible to hook up with other boaters once you get there who already have a vehicle.
-For the remoter runs helicopters are commonly used and reasonably easy to hire: often separate groups will share to reduce the costs so it is worth asking around.
+You'll need you own vehicle, but as this is a very popular kayaking destination it may be possible to hook up with other boaters once you get there who already have one.
+For the remoter runs helicopters are commonly used and easy to hire: separate groups will often share to reduce the costs so it is worth asking around.

 Accommodation
 -------------